developer-so/react-typescript-technical-test/README.md

-## Note
+# React / Typescript Technical Test

+**Note:**
-Icons & Fonts may not look the exact same due to copyright.
+Icons & Fonts may look different due to possibly being subject to copyright.

-## What's missing?
+### What's missing?

 * Error handling
+    * *Why*?
+Hard to simulate on subject & design not provided.
 * Unit & intergration tests
+    * *Why*?
+Assuming not necessary, if assessment includes visual inspection of code.

 ### Todo